alice-ruv/board-games/README.md

      If you're not registered, enter "Sign up" to create your own account: <br><br>
      ![image](https://github.com/alice-ruv/board-games/assets/124344785/38a1bcac-9f21-46a1-a827-3c6486c0f894) <br>

-      If one of the details provided isn't correct (empty field or input is too long) or if the username is already exist in the system, you'll get a message.
+      If one of the details provided isn't correct (empty field or input is too long) or if the username is already exist in the system, you'll get a screen message.
 <br><br>

   * After filling in the details correctly, you will enter your [user account](#system-options-for-logged-in-user-display).